 Permanent Forum Sessions:

-You can learn more about the Declaration, including its procedural history in the Audiovisual Library of International Law.
+More information about the Declaration, including its procedural history is available through the Audiovisual Library of International Law.

 Search for e-books, articles and more in DAG Discovery:

 This guide is intended to provide delegates and UN Secretariat Staff with selected content from both UN and non-UN sources.
 It references third-party web sites, books and articles.
 It does not imply the endorsement of the content by the United Nations.

 Books and articles can be accessed online within the UN Headquarters.
 Articles can be delivered to permanent mission by e-mail upon request.

 The International Year of Indigenous Languages was launched by the United Nations General Assembly in 2016 by resolution (A/RES/71/178).
 The same year, the UN Permanent Forum on Indigenous Issues expressed concern that 40 per cent of the world’s estimated 6,700 languages, majority of which were indigenous were in danger of disappearing .
 The International Year aims to foster awareness and strive to preserve, support and promote indigenous languages.

 More information is provided by UNESCO.